Triton Digital: Ando Media

 In September 2009, Triton Media Group acquired Ando Media, a company which developed products for internet radio and the content delivery industry that assisted stations in monetizing their audience.
 These products include Webcast Metrics (audience measurement), Ad Injector (ad injection prior to or into a stream including impression measurement), and PodLoc (creates podcasts of any audio on the fly and make available for download as well as measurement).
 Ando Media had been formed in 2004 by a software company, Ando Media, Inc. and Aritaur Communications, Inc. an owner of radio stations and Internet related ventures.

 E. W. Scripps Company

 On October 17, 2018, the E. W. Scripps Company announced its intention to acquire Triton Digital for $150 million in cash.
 If approved, the sale is expected to close by the end of 2018.
 Scripps will continue to run Triton as a separate entity.

+Spreaker

+In March 2021, iHeartMedia acquired Voxnest, the parent company of podcast hosting platform Spreaker.
+Following the acquisition, Voxnest rebranded as Spreaker from iHeart.
+In 2024, Spreaker joined the Triton Digital family.
+By bringing the two teams together, Triton Digital was able to expand globally with enhanced hosting and monetization options.

 iHeartMedia

 On February 17, 2021, iHeartMedia announced that it has entered into an agreement with The E. W. Scripps Company to acquire Triton Digital for $230 million.